eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 ---

 <br>
 Nudge adheres to specific, well-defined standards that are integral to our core operations for ensuring course quality.
-These standards, applicable across all disciplines, serve as the focal points for our evaluation process.
-The key areas of focus pertain to teaching and learning and include:
+These standards, applicable across all majors, serve as the focal points for our evaluation process.
+The key areas of focus pertain to teaching and learning include:

 <u>1.
 Solicitation and appraisal of new courses.</u>